vinaydhegde/testdriven-site/_posts/2017-06-17-01-part3-react-authentication.markdown

 1. Send AJAX request
 1. Update the page

 > These steps should look familiar since we already went through this process in the [React Forms](/part-two-react-forms/) lesson.
-Put yourself to test and implement the code yourself before going through this lesson.
+Put your skills to the test and implement the code on your own before going through this lesson.

 #### Handle form submit event